MySQL Database Compatibility

 -u db_USERNAME

-The -u option specifies the username to use when connecting to the MySQL server.
-You should replace db_USERNAME with the actual username.
+The -u option is used to specify the username when connecting to a MySQL server.
+Just make sure to replace db_USERNAME with your actual database username.

 -pdb_PASSWORD